 The transmission mount is very easy to replace.
-You simply raise the car, support the transmission with a jack.
-Remove 4 or 5 bolts on the transmission mount and install new one.
-If you change your oil you can do this too.
-Here is a picture of the transmission mount, shown upside down so you can see the location of the bolts.
-You can get this mount for less about $20 dollars on Amazon, see here.
+You raise the car and support the transmission with a jack.
+Remove 4 bolts on the transmission mount and install new ones.
+If you change your oil, you can do this too.
+It is easier than changing the oil on an MB.
+Here is a picture of the transmission mount, shown upside down, so that you can see the location of the bolts.
+You can get this mount for less than $20 on Amazon; see here.

-The two engine mounts can range from $50-$100 per set.
-You can get quality ones, like these ones, on Amazon for a fraction of dealer prices.
-Here are a few quality oil filled mounts on Amazon.
-Here is a picture of the two mounts.
+The two engine mounts range from $80 to $150 per set.
+You can get quality ones like these ones, on Amazon for a fraction of dealer prices.
+These are quality oil-filled mounts.

 Depending on the Class, a mechanic may charge between $400-$800 to replace the motor mounts on a Mercedes.
 The exhaust manifold may need to be disconnected to pull out the old motor mount.